ehaggard85/TETenmoCapstone/tenmo/CLI.md

 88          Bernice                $ 142.56
 147         Larry                  $  10.17
 ---------
-Please enter transfer ID to approve/reject (0 to cancel): "
+Please enter transferDao ID to approve/reject (0 to cancel): "
 ```

-### Use case 7: Approve or reject pending transfer
+### Use case 7: Approve or reject pending transferDao
 ```
 1: Approve
 2: Reject